sethuli20241379-maker/Smart-Campus-API/README.md

 The benefits of this approach include:
 Promotes separation of concerns:
 Each resource class is responsible for a specific part of the API.
 This keeps each class focused, making the code easier to understand and maintain.
+Improves code organization and readability:
+Without the sub-resource locator approach, all nested endpoints will have to be defined in one large controller class.
+This would quickly become cluttered and difficult to navigate and so by delegating to a separate class, the structure of the API is reflected clearly in the codebase.